netanoir/da4a/_actions/jail-court-solidarity/4-jail-court-solidarity.markdown

 The Just Cause Law Collective (JCLC) argues that the use of solidarity tactics by criminal defendants is less well-known amongst activists, but can be effective “particularly when the defendants are well-organized, similarly-situated, and working together in large numbers.”

 Non-cooperation tactics (some of which are explored in detail in the examples) can vary dramatically and are often as creative as the arrestees employing them.
-At times, the exact same tactic can lead to completely different results, showing that there is no “right” tactic; every decision made has consequences that are situation-specific.
+At times, the exact same tactic can lead to completely different results, showing that there is no “right” tactic; every decision made has consequences that are situation-specific.**"**